inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/italy/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Italy In 2023
+title: Top 10 Lifestyle TikTok Influencers In Italy In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Italy in 2023.
+  Find top lifestyle TikTok influencers in Italy in 2024.
 Most popular hashtags: #imparacontiktok #greenscreen #food #love.
 platform: TikTok
-hits: 43
+hits: 44
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 43 TikTok influencers like this in Italy for you to contact.
+text_bottom: inBeat holds 44 TikTok influencers like this in Italy for you to work with.
 profiles:
   - username: "giuliogenova_"
     fullname: >-